-Intuit's giving is non-partisan and/or bi-partisan and uses the following criteria to guide our political contribution choices:
+Intuit's giving is bipartisan and bicameral, and uses one or more of the following criteria to guide and affirmatively qualify our political contribution choices:

-- Representation of a district of importance to Intuit - Policy position(s) of importance to Intuit and/or the customers that we serve - Leadership role in government or position on relevant legislative committees - Strong or emerging relationship with high-tech industry - Nature of the opposition/competitive environment - Financial need of campaign for electoral success
+- Shared vision on policy position(s) of importance to the business interest of Intuit, the customers that we serve, and/or our employees. - Representation of a district of importance to Intuit. - A professional relationship with Intuit. - Leadership role in government or position on relevant legislative committees or caucuses. - Strong or emerging relationship with high-tech or financial services industry - Nature of the opposition/competitive environment and financial need of campaign for electoral success.

-We recognize that given the complex nature of politics there may be times when a candidate or organization supports positions that align with most but not all of our policy interests and in those cases we make our choices based on political judgments on the issues that have the greatest impact to our company.
+We recognize that given the complex nature of politics there may be times when a candidate or organization supports positions that align with most but not all of our policy interests and in those cases, we make our choices based on political judgments on the issues that have the greatest impact to our company.